 Government Code section 13300 provides the following regarding Finance’s role:

-- “The department shall devise, install…a modern and complete accounting system…to the end that all revenues, expenditures… be properly, accurately…accounted for and there shall be obtained accurate and comparable records, reports, and statements of all the financial affairs of the state.
+- “The department shall devise, install…a modern and complete system of accounting…to the end that all revenues, expenditures… be properly, accurately…accounted for and there shall be obtained accurate and comparable records, reports, and statements of all the financial affairs of the state.

 - This system shall permit a comparison of budgeted expenditures, actual expenditures, and encumbrances and payables and estimated revenue to actual revenue that is compatible with a budget coding system, developed by the department.